Policies & Forms

 1st floor, Bata Library

-She will attempt to answer any questions or concerns you might have.
-If you wish to make a formal complaint about our privacy practices, you may make it in writing to our Information Officer.
-She will acknowledge receipt of your complaint, ensure that it is investigated promptly and that you are provided with a formal decision and reasons in writing.
+If you wish to make a formal complaint about our privacy practices, you may make it in writing to our Privacy Officer.
+They will acknowledge receipt of your complaint, ensure that it is investigated promptly and that you are provided with a formal decision and reasons in writing.